Mushroom-Daemon/doks/content/docs/1.5_Research/research_questions.md

 ***getting even more info***
 * Can you hop on an online forum for market immersion?
 * What info already exist&mdash;previous ads, brochures, direct mailers, etc.?
+* What are the competition up to?

 ***customer experience (voice/tone principles)***
 * What is the experience you want them to have working with you?
+* What do they say they like?

 Include a plain text download to use without all the extra crap.